daveprowse/linux-security/labs/lab-18/lab-18.md

   Then, restart the system.

 - Next, issue the `sudo aa-status` command.
-You should see that the apparmor module is loaded but no other information.
+You should see that the apparmor module is loaded but most (if not all) profiles are gone.

-  The service is stopped, and therefore it isn't enforcing any protection.
+  The service is stopped, and therefore it isn't enforcing protection.
 As mentioned, this isn't normally a good idea, so let's start it and enable it once again.

   `sudo systemctl --now enable apparmor`

   And restart the system.

 - Check it with `systemctl status apparmor` and make sure that the profiles are loaded and in enforce mode once again.

+> Note: Actually, Apparmor might still list items (such as Docker).
+To completely disable AppArmor, add the `apparmor=0` option to your GRUB kernel boot command line, or uninstall it with `apt remove apparmor`.
+(Be sure not to use `apt purge` because that will remove apparmor configuration files that you might want later.)
+For temporary disabling use the `aa-teardown` command (not persistent).

 👍 **This is just the beginning.
 Enjoy the world of Linux Security!** 👍